Digitaler-Impfnachweis/covpass-android/README.md

         }
     }

     // You can also compose states.
-The otherState.eventNotifier and otherState.isLoading
+The otherState.eventNotifier and otherState.loading
     // will get merged into MyViewModel.
     val otherState by buildState { OtherState(scope) }